mightyuhu/animated-dmenu/README.md

 The main differences are:
 - by default, draw menu an all monitors
-- by default, animate the menus
+- menu animation with option -a

 The following standard patches are applied:
 - xft support